For best experience please turn on javascript and use a modern browser!

 • The Chair in Risk and Insurance, sponsored by the Verbond van Verzekeraars (Dutch Association of Insurers), explores the complexity of modern insurance policies and the increasing interconnectedness of insurance risks to other forms of risk.
 Research done in the context of this Chair has led to further investigation into the micro- and macroeconomic aspects of insurance.
 The Chair is currently held by Professor Roger Laeven.

 • The Chair in (Enterprise) Risk Management, sponsored by the Stichting Assurantiebeurs Amsterdam, intends to promote education and research in the field of insurance studies and enterprise risk management.
-This Chair is currently held by Professor Arjen Ronner, who was an executive director at AON Risk Management.
+This Chair is currently held by Professor Bas Koolen and the focus of research is on quantitative modelling of climate risk management for insurers.

 • The Chair in Financial Policies, Institutions and Markets, sponsored by De Nederlandsche Bank (the Dutch Central Bank) studies the stability of the financial sector and the use of policy instruments such as capital buffers to achieve this objective.
 International interdependencies are an important aspect in this connection.
 The Chair is currently held by Professor Aerdt Houben, Division Director at De Nederlandsche Bank.